 To call this a loaded question does not begin to do justice to the matter, given America’s tortured racial history and its haunting legacy.
 To be on the receiving end of that question is to be thrown into a large minefield.
 It is even worse for someone who is considered an expert on Hemings and Jefferson.
 You wrote the book about them, didn’t you?

-See the original essay in the June 1972 American Heritage, "The Great Jefferson Taboo" by Fawn Brody, which reignited the controversy
+See the essay in the June 1972 American Heritage, "The Great Jefferson Taboo" by Fawn Brody, which reignited the controversy over Jefferson and Hemings

 Consider how Hemings and Jefferson lived at the Hôtel de Langeac in Paris between 1787 and 1789.
 What parents would send their pretty teenaged daughter to live in a house with a lonely, middle-aged widower whose daughters spent all week away at boarding school—and place him in charge of her well-being?
-Jefferson would never have allowed his daughters Patsy and Polly to live under such a situation unless a female chaperone was present.
+Jefferson would never have allowed his daughters Patsy and Polly to live under such a situation, unless a female chaperone had been present.
 The question of appropriateness never came up with Sally Hemings, because she was a slave.
-Her mother, Elizabeth Hemings, had no say in the matter, just another of the countless reasons why slavery was an inhumane institution.
+Her mother, Elizabeth Hemings, had no say in the matter; this is one of the countless ways in which slavery was an inhumane institution.

-So what do I say to people about Hemings, Jefferson, and love?
+So, what do I say to people about Hemings, Jefferson, and love?
 I am ever mindful of the dangers of romanticizing the pair.
-Apologists for slavery have not all gone away, and they will fasten onto any story that appears to “soften” the harsh contours of that institution and mitigate southern slaveholder guilt.
+Apologists for slavery have not all gone away, and they will fasten onto any story that appears to “soften” the harsh contours of that institution, and mitigate southern slaveholders' guilt.
 I believe, however, that saying that they may have loved each other is not romantic.
 Suggesting that their possible feelings for one another made a difference is a romantic notion.
 I am not one who believes that “love” is the answer to everything.
-Strong emotions that two individuals may have had cannot mitigate the problem of slavery or Jefferson’s specific role as a slave owner.
+Strong emotions that two people may have had cannot mitigate the problem of slavery or Jefferson’s specific role as a slave owner.

 In addition, Jefferson had access to many other women at Monticello who could have satisfied his carnal interests.
 Yet, so far as the record shows, he remained fixated on Sally Hemings, arranging her life at Monticello so that she interacted with him on a daily basis for almost four decades.
 Despite the brutal public attention focused on the pair after James Callender exposed their relationship in 1802, Jefferson continued to have children with Hemings.
 Their children—James Madison, Thomas Eston, William Beverly, and Harriet—were named for people important to him.
 His white daughter was said to have wanted Jefferson to send Hemings and their children away so as to spare him further embarrassment.
 He declined.